French Adolescence Education (Grades 7-12)

 Applicants must have a baccalaureate degree and an undergraduate major in either French or Spanish.
 The applicant's undergraduate work must be acceptable to the Romance Languages Department in Harpur College, as well as to the Graduate School of Education.
 Students without appropriate undergraduate preparation are required to take additional intermediate and upper- level courses to be eligible to apply to this program.

 Applicants must have a cumulative grade point average of 3.0 or better in their content area and overall.
-It is recommended that applicants have a pre-admission interview with a graduate adviser in the MAT program in the Graduate School of Education.
+It is recommended that students meet with a graduate adviser prior to applying to the MAT French or MAT Spanish program.

 Letters of recommendation should be from content area professors familiar with the applicant’s work.
 (In the special case of an applicant having held an extended position in the field of education, one letter may be from the applicant’s supervisor in the position.)